SegmentationBLWX/sssegmentation/docs/QuickRun.md

 bash scripts/slurm_test.sh dev pspnet 16 ssseg/configs/pspnet/pspnet_resnet101os8_ade20k.py pspnet_resnet101os8_ade20k/checkpoints-epoch-130.pth --slurm
 ```

-Similar to use slurm to spawn training jobs, `--slurm` is required to set for slurm environment initialization.
+Please note that, `--slurm` is required to set for environment initialization if you are using slurm to spawn testing jobs.

 #### Training and Testing on Multiple Machines with AML